gauss5930/AlpaGasus2-QLoRA/README.md

 For implementing AlpaGasus2-QLoRA with QLoRA, HuggingFace's PEFT and BitsAndBytes library were utilized.
 Further, the SFTTrainer of trl library was used to fine-tune the model.

+For evaluating AlpaGasus2-QLoRA, we tried to follow the evaluation metric of AlpaGasus as much as possible. gpt-3.5-turbo was used for the evaluator model, and [Alpaca2-LoRA](https://huggingface.co/Abe13/Llama-2-13b-hf-SFT_Lora_Alpaca-juniper-v2) was used for the comparison model.

 ## Dataset
 AlpaGasus carefully selected higher-quality data through filtering on the original Alpaca instruction dataset to show improved performance than the original Alpaca.
 For data filtering, gpt-3.5-turbo was used, as a result, the dataset was filtered from 52K to 9K.